ngcxy/dranet/site/content/docs/_index.md

 ---
-title: dranet
+title: DraNet
 weight: 1150

 ---

-DRANET is a Kubernetes Network Driver that uses Dynamic Resource Allocation (DRA) to deliver high-performance networking for demanding applications in Kubernetes.
+DraNet is a Kubernetes Network Driver that uses Dynamic Resource Allocation (DRA) to deliver high-performance networking for demanding applications in Kubernetes.

 ## Key Features